Table of Contents

-- Nothing is guaranteed.
 There is nothing to say that dividends won’t be cut in the future or that stock prices won’t fall.
 If investors have chosen to reinvest dividends and purchase additional shares, rather than putting that passive income to work elsewhere, the impacts of an unexpected and drastic drop in share price could be amplified.

-- Dividend growth investments are long-term investments.
 For investors looking to recognize significant growth in a short period of time, dividend growth stocks may not be the right fit.
 Dividend growth investments are generally popular among long-term investors.

 Dividend growth investing is inherently a long-term investment strategy.
 It takes time to work, because the goal is consistency, not quick profits.
 The added benefit of reinvesting dividends also takes time to yield results.
 Of course, dividend growth investing isn’t risk-free: Companies with long records of consistently rising dividends can run into trouble and cut their payouts.

 At Titan, we are value investors: we aim to manage our portfolios with a steady focus on fundamentals and an eye on massive long-term growth potential.
 Investing with Titan is easy, transparent, and effective.

 Certain information contained in here has been obtained from third-party sources.
 While taken from sources believed to be reliable, Titan has not independently verified such information and makes no representations about the accuracy of the information or its appropriateness for a given situation.
 In addition, this content may include third-party advertisements; Titan has not reviewed such advertisements and does not endorse any advertising content contained therein.